 - how you may access and correct credit information about you and how you may make a complaint about the handling of credit information about you.

 2. What is personal information?

-Personal information is information that identifies you and includes your name, current and previous addresses, date of birth, current and previous employers and identification documents, such as a driver’s licence, 18plus card, Medicare card and/or passport number.
+Personal information is information that identifies you (or from which you may be reasonably identifiable) and includes, for example, your name, current and previous addresses, date of birth, current and previous employers and identification documents, such as a driver’s licence, 18plus card, Medicare card and/or passport number.

 3. What is credit information?

 Credit information is personal information that has a bearing on credit that has been provided to you or that you have applied for.
 This includes credit for personal, domestic or household purposes and credit in connection with a business.
 It can also cover information about you as a guarantor of a loan or as an insured party under a credit related insurance policy.

 Credit information includes:

 Identification information about an individual; the type and amount of credit sought by an individual when applying for credit; consumer and commercial credit liabilities; repayment history and information relating to payments, defaults; new arrangements; court proceedings, insolvency information or publicly available information, which relates to an individual’s activities in Australia and their credit worthiness (but excludes court proceedings information or information recorded on the National Personal Insolvency Index); or serious credit infringements.

 We handle your personal and credit information in accordance with the Privacy Act 1988 (Cth) (‘Privacy Act’) and the Privacy (Credit Reporting) Code (‘CR Code’).

 - your right to access the information we hold on you;